dishydammy/credit-card-fraud-detection/README.md

 ## Insights
 1. Fraud transactions tend to have higher amounts on average
 2. Class imbalance significantly affects model performance
-3. Feature engineering is crucial for this type of anomaly detection
-4. Tree-based models (XGBoost, LightGBM) outperform linear models
+3. Tree-based models (XGBoost, LightGBM) outperform linear models
-5. Balancing the dataset improves recall but may reduce precision

 ### Visual Evaluation
 Below are key model evaluation visuals included in the repository.
 They illustrate overall discrimination and precision/recall trade-offs for the best LightGBM model.